emberjs/website/source/blog/2017-08-14-ember-2-15-released.md

 by default, instead of PhantomJS.

 PhantomJS has served the wider JavaScript community well for a long time, being a practical alternative to running browsers headless via tools like Xvbf.
-It has however been a proxy for what we really want to test -- the browsers that users are running.
+It has, however, been a proxy for what we really want to test–the browsers that users are running.

-Now that we can easily test in headless Chrome the motivation for using PhantomJS has diminished, and as a result is [no longer actively maintained](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md).
+Now that we can easily test in headless Chrome the motivation for using PhantomJS has diminished, and as a result it is [no longer actively maintained](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md).

 #### app.import files within node_modules

 Ember CLI has an API for importing individual files into the built assets, by calling `app.import` within `ember-cli-build.js`.
 This API now supports importing files from within `node_modules`, making it easier to consume dependencies using only npm, rather than a more complicated mix of npm and bower.

 #### Node.js 8 Support

-Per the Ember CLI [Node.js version support policy](https://github.com/ember-cli/ember-cli/blob/cac87e69f8c636d8b64889a6e214e987428c8dc7/docs/node-support.md) Ember CLI officially supports Node 8 as the active Node.js version and will continue to do so throughout its upcoming [Active LTS window](https://github.com/nodejs/LTS/tree/d9cb7b3059a478a6e33649cfb0a202cf456b2e28#nodejs-long-term-support-working-group).
+Per the Ember CLI [Node.js version support policy](https://github.com/ember-cli/ember-cli/blob/cac87e69f8c636d8b64889a6e214e987428c8dc7/docs/node-support.md), Ember CLI officially supports Node 8 as the active Node.js version and will continue to do so throughout its upcoming [Active LTS window](https://github.com/nodejs/LTS/tree/d9cb7b3059a478a6e33649cfb0a202cf456b2e28#nodejs-long-term-support-working-group).

 As part of this support, Ember CLI will no longer report warnings when run under Node 8.